webmakaka/Learn-Nodejs-by-building-10-projects/README.md

 [Eduonix] Learn Nodejs by building 10 projects [2015, ENG]:
 http://www.eduonix.com/courses/Web-Development/Learn-Nodejs-by-building-10-Projects-From-Scratch

-Original Images you could find in this repo (i think):
+Original Images you can find in this repo (i think):
 https://github.com/jakblak/10_node

 ___

-If you will register on udemy.com and click on "Start Free Preview", аfter some period you can recieve (by email) big discount on this course.
+If you will register on udemy.com and click on "Start Free Preview", аfter some period you can receive (by email) big discount on this course.

 ![Application](/img/node.png?raw=true)